OpenMDAO/POEMs/POEM_089.md

 OpenMDAO Problem objects will get a new option, `"group_by_pre_opt_post"`.

-If set to True, subsystems in the top level of the model will be sorted into those where are needed pre-optimization, those which need to be evaluated during the optimization, and those whose evaluation can be delayed until the optimization has been completed.
+If set to True, subsystems in the top level of the model will be sorted into those which are needed pre-optimization, those which need to be evaluated during the optimization, and those whose evaluation can be delayed until the optimization has been completed.